Understanding Hospital Liens in Kansas & Missouri

 Certain medical providers are permitted under state law to assert liens on amounts paid on personal injury claims.
-A lien is a legal claim for reimbursement, which in the context of a medical lien on a personal injury matter, is a claim for reimbursement of medical bills.
-The medical bills at issue in a lien should only be those incurred in connection with the treatment of an injury you sustained as a result of the accident.
+A lien is a legal claim for reimbursement.
+If you received hospital lien on your personal injury claim, that lien is a claim for reimbursement of medical bills from your personal injury settlement.
+The medical bills asserted in a lien should only be those incurred in connection with the treatment of an injury you sustained as a result of the accident.

+Subrogation is the process of seeking reimbursement for the lien amounts.
 It is important to note that, regardless of whether there is a lien or not, your medical providers may still seek to enforce and collect of any debts you owe them after a lawsuit is settled.
-However, a lien provides additional rights and priority in payment to medical providers who hold a lien because liens must be satisified when the claim is settled.
+However, a lien provides certain legal rights and a priority in payment to medical providers because the law governing liens require them to be satisfied when your injury claim is settled.

 Kansas Hospital Lien Statute